moq-wg/moq-charter/charter.md

 decryption of media payloads where required.

-The working group will define MoQ so that the media publication protocol can leverage on-path relays,caches, or replication points wherever applicable to improve the delivery performance.
+The working group will define MoQ so that the media publication protocol can leverage coodinating relays, caches, or replication points wherever applicable to improve the delivery performance.
 Media will be encrypted, possibly end-to-end encrypted for certain usecases.
 The keying mechanisms for media confidentiality is however outside the scope of this working group.
 Even when media is